stormtrooper88/Milestoneproject---User-centric-project/README.md

 Content

-All content is written by and the background picture was taken by me.
+All content is written by me and the background picture was taken by me.
 The other pictures are from the following links:  https://archsmarter.com/wp-content/uploads/2014/03/Learn-to-code1.jpg / https://i2.wp.com/s3-eu-west-1.amazonaws.com/sup46/wp-content/uploads/2019/02/01124431/code-institute-header-2-e1549023510442.png

 Media